upenn-cis198/homework4/README.md

 3. Implement multi-processing, this requires a few extensions as explained above.
 You must be able to handled arbitrary events from arbitrary processes.
-4. Lastly, add the functionality to print only specific events based on what the user provided.
-I found the `HashSet` useful for this task.
+4. Lastly, add the functionality to print only specific events based on what the user provided. `HashSet` is useful for this task.